 Louis Pasteur (1822 – 1895) was a French chemist and microbiologist who developed antidotes and cures to many dangerous illnesses such as anthrax and rabies.
 He also successfully invented a way to pasteurise milk and make it safe from tuberculosis.
 Pasteur also illustrated how germs grew from contamination and disproved the theory of spontaneous contamination.

 Louis Pasteur was born in Dole, Eastern France.
-He was a conscientious and hard working student, if not exceptional.
+He was a conscientious and hard-working student, though not considered exceptional.
 One of his professors called him ‘mediocre’.
-He received a doctorate in 1847 and after obtaining posts at Strasbourg, Lille and Paris he spent much time researching aspects of Chemistry.
-One key discovery related to research on tartrate acid showing the crystals contained a mirror image of right-handed and left handed isomers.
+He received a doctorate in 1847, and after obtaining posts at Strasbourg, Lille and Paris, he spent much time researching aspects of Chemistry.
+One key discovery related to research on tartrate acid showing the crystals contained a mirror image of right-handed and left-handed isomers.

 “An individual who gets used to hard work can thereafter never live without it.
 Work is the foundation of everything in this world.”